 In September 2016, Conkle, Kremer & Engel attorneys filed a case on behalf of Moroccanoil against Zotos International, Inc. for trademark infringement by its “Majestic Oil” products.
-By January 2017, CK&E had obtained a Preliminary Injunction against Zotos’ competing products, and within days the case was over.
+Just four months later, CK&E obtained a Preliminary Injunction against Zotos’ competing products, and within days the case was over.

 A Preliminary Injunction is a powerful litigation tool that can immediately stop a defendant from selling products during the litigation.
 Securing a Preliminary Injunction at the beginning of the case often brings a prompt settlement, as the defendant must decide whether to settle or to fight over the product packaging that it cannot sell.

 Getting a Preliminary Injunction can be challenging because the plaintiff must show that it is likely to win the case, and that it will be irreparably harmed if the defendant’s products are allowed in the market while the case proceeds to trial.
 Recently, courts have made Preliminary Injunctions tougher to get by raising the standards for showing irreparable harm.